 Our work is highly collaborative.
 In partnership with performing arts and cultural centers, community-based arts organizations, and educational institutions, we have worked with many of the region’s leading performing, media, and visual artists to explore the human spiritual condition and to unearth and illuminate cultural histories of the Southwest and Latin America.
 Our interdisciplinary productions have integrated media, music, dance, storytelling, and innovative lighting design, and have been featured in festivals such as the International Hispanic Theatre Festival in Miami, the Telluride Theatre Festival in Colorado, the New Voices Festival at The Public Theater in New York City, and SXSW in Austin.

 "Evangeline, the Queen of Make Believe" (2018)

-In Spring of 2018, "Evangeline, the Queen of Make Believe" follows an east L.A. dedicated daughter by day, Hollywood Go-Go dancer by night.
-Featuring the songbook of David Hidalgo and Louie Pérez of "Los Lobos" MORE INFO HERE
+In Spring of 2019, "Evangeline, the Queen of Make Believe" returns, as we follow a dedicated, East L.A. daughter by day, Hollywood Go-Go dancer by night.
+Featuring the songbook of David Hidalgo and Louie Pérez of "Los Lobos" More info coming soon.

 They Shoot Mexicans, Don't They?
 (May 2017)